Photo by Andy Wright

 USS ELLIOT Image Gallery:

-The photo below was taken by William Chiu when USS ELLIOT visited Hong Kong around 1991/1992.
+The photo below was taken by William Chiu and shows USS ELLIOT at Hong Kong around 1991/1992.